hyperpixel34/aerothemeplasma/INSTALL.md

 1. Set the panel height to 40px (or 30px for small taskbar).
 2. Upon installation and configuring the panel layout, restart plasmashell and/or kwin (```plasmashell --replace & disown``` and ```kwin_x11 --replace & disown``` in the terminal respectively) as needed
 3. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
+4. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
-4. In System Settings -> Fonts, configure the fonts as shown here:
+5. In System Settings -> Fonts, configure the fonts as shown here:

 <img src="screenshots/fontconfig.png">

 The following steps are optional:

-4. To enable full font hinting just for Segoe UI, move the ```fontconfig``` folder to ```~/.config```.
+6. To enable full font hinting just for Segoe UI, move the ```fontconfig``` folder to ```~/.config```.
 This will enable full font hinting for Segoe UI while keeping slight font hinting for other fonts. *While full font hinting makes the font rendering look sharper and somewhat closer to Windows 7's ClearType, on Linux this option causes noticeably faulty kerning.
 This has been a [prominent](https://github.com/OpenTTD/OpenTTD/issues/11765) [issue](https://gitlab.gnome.org/GNOME/pango/-/issues/656) [for](https://gitlab.gnome.org/GNOME/pango/-/issues/463) [several](https://gitlab.gnome.org/GNOME/pango/-/issues/404) [years](https://github.com/harfbuzz/harfbuzz/issues/2394) [now](https://www.phoronix.com/news/HarfBuzz-Hinting-Woe) and while the situation has improved from being unreadable to just being ugly, a complete solution for this doesn't seem to be coming anytime soon.*
-5. For Wine users it's recommended to install the [VistaVG Ultimate](https://www.deviantart.com/vishal-gupta/art/VistaVG-Ultimate-57715902) msstyles theme.
+7. For Wine users it's recommended to install the [VistaVG Ultimate](https://www.deviantart.com/vishal-gupta/art/VistaVG-Ultimate-57715902) msstyles theme.
-6. Add the following to ```~/.bashrc``` to get bash to look more like the command prompt on Windows:
+8. Add the following to ```~/.bashrc``` to get bash to look more like the command prompt on Windows:

 ```
 PS1='C:${PWD//\//\\\\}> '